gumvic/nanoql/README.md

 Here, one of the nodes is a function producing the required value.

-It also takes an argument, the current query AST (more on that below).
+It also takes a couple of arguments, the execution context and the current query AST (more on that below).

 ## Deferred nodes